shirleyobih1/path-cc.github.io/_facility/index.md

 ## Facility Description

-The PATh facility consists of the following sites and resources:
+The PATh Facility is under construction; the first resources came online in spring 2022 and it will continue to expand through the year; it will eventually consist of about 30,000 cores and 3 dozen A100 GPUs.
+The facility includes the following sites and resources:

 - *Lincoln, Nebraska*: University of Nebraska Lincoln’s [Holland Computing Center](https://hcc.unl.edu/) will host 32 machines with 64 AMD EPYC cores (AMD 7513), 1.6TB of NVMe, and 256 GB RAM each.
 One machine will have 4 A100 GPUs, 1.6TB of NVMe, and 512 GB RAM.
 - *Syracuse, New York*: Syracuse University’s [Research Computing](https://researchcomputing.syr.edu/) group will host 32 machines with 64 AMD EPYC cores (AMD 7513), 1.6TB of NVMe, and 256 GB RAM each.
 One machine will have 4 A100 GPUs, 1.6TB of NVMe, and 512 GB RAM.